inclusive-design/adaptive-palette/docs/devDoc/Testing.md

 carries.
 Capitalize only when the subject is a proper name or a UI label — `Close asks the dialog to dismiss` and `Home is unavailable when the stack is empty` are correct as written.

-### Shared assertions
+### Shared Utilities

-`src/client/testUtils/CellAssertions.ts` holds shared utility functions for tests.
+`src/client/testUtils/` holds shared utility functions for tests.